pashov/Data-Structures-And-Algorithms/README.md

-# Data-Structures-2017
+# Data-Structures-And-Algorithms
-Data Structures implementations by Krummy
+Data Structures and algorithms implementations by Krummy